tparrish18/tparrish18/README.md

 - 👋 Hi, I’m @tparrish18
 - 👀 I’m interested in beging a pre-k teacher
 - 🌱 I’m currently learning how to make a bottle rocket
-- 💞️ I’m looking to collaborate on my love life.
+- 💞️ I’m looking to collaborate on my grades.
 - 📫 How to reach me trinityparrish28@walkerschools.org

 <!---